Talcum Baby Powder Settlements

 Eva Echeverria of California used baby powder for feminine hygiene for over sixty years and was diagnosed with ovarian cancer in 2007.
 Echeverria and her lawyers argued that Johnson & Johnson did not warn consumers that talcum powder could contribute to or increase the risk of ovarian cancer.[5]

-The jury in the case ordered Johnson & Johnson to pay a huge amount.
+The jury ordered Johnson & Johnson to pay a huge amount.
 The total $417 million includes $68 million for compensation to Echeverria and $340 million in punitive damages.
 Unfortunately, an appeals court overturned the decision in this case, and the company got a new trial.[5]

 What Is the Status of Johnson & Johnson Settlements?